M.A. in Digital Texts

 In their first year, students will take the six core courses required for the one-year M.A. plus three courses related to their specialization.
 In their second year, students will take eight additional courses related to their specialization and a thesis-preparation course, for a total of 18 courses.

-For the M.A. specialization in Digital Texts, students must take the following three courses in either their first year or their second year:
+For the M.A. specialization in Digital Texts and Culture, students must take the following three courses in either their first year or their second year:

 • DIGS 30031, Digital Texts I: Corpus Building and Corpus Statistics (Winter)

-• DIGS 30032, Digital Texts II: Advanced Topics in Textual Analysis (Spring)
+• DIGS 30032, Digital Texts II: Natural Language Processing and Deep Learning (Spring)

-In addition, students will take six courses of their choice in literary or textual studies, languages, linguistics, or computational methods, plus two courses on any subject of interest.
+In addition, students will take six courses in literary or textual studies, languages, linguistics, or computational methods that are chosen in consultation with their faculty advisor, plus two courses on any subject of interest.
 These courses may be taken in any department or program of the University of Chicago; however, some courses may have enrollment restrictions or prerequisites that prevent Digital Studies M.A. students from taking them.

 Typical Schedule of Courses

-Here is a typical schedule of courses for the two-year M.A. specialization in Digital Texts:
+Here is a typical schedule of courses for the two-year M.A. specialization in Digital Texts and Culture:

 Year One Autumn Quarter